 Who I See

 I see couples.
 Some are just starting out.
-Some are married, and some aren’t.
-Some have babies and young children, some are about to be empty nesters, and some have “fur babies” or no babies.
-Some are blended families with stepchildren.
+Some are married, and some aren’t; some are even with me to prepare for their upcoming weddings.
+They may or may not have children.
+They may or may not live together.
+Sometimes one or both of them has trauma, a difficult family, or a history with addiction.
+Some come to my office because they’re at a breaking point, while others just know there could be something gained by doing this work together.
 Oftentimes, there may be some “baggage” that is hard to look at, but that we know is so important.
 Sometimes the couples are on the verge of divorce or really uncertain if they can survive together.
+Some are recovering from an affair or a death.
 Others are deeply committed and feeling positive about their relationship, but they know that getting support will just help them that much more.

 So much of what I do with RLT and couples also aligns John Gottman’s incredible research on couples and relationships.
-Couples will hear me reference Gottman’s research and strategies as appropriate in session.
+Couples may hear me reference Gottman’s research and strategies as appropriate in session.
+I also commonly reference Esther Perel, whose work with sex and marriage is highly esteemed in the therapeutic community.